How to Get Rid of Migraines with Acupuncture and Traditional Chinese Medicine (TCM)

 Acupuncture for Migraines San Diego – Don’t Let Headaches Ruin Your Days

-Makari Wellness is a leading acupuncture clinic in San Diego, CA. We specialize in treating acute and chronic pain, eye conditions, neurological disorders, and a wide variety of diseases that Western medicine considers incurable.
+Makari Wellness is a leading acupuncture clinic in San Diego, CA. We specialize in treating symptoms of acute and chronic pain, eye conditions, neurological disorders, and a wide variety of diseases that Western medicine considers incurable.
 Makari Wellness offers unique combinations of Traditional medicine, modern functional supplementation, manual therapies and various styles of acupuncture for a natural solution to these often debilitating conditions.
 Book your appointment at (888) 871-8889 and experience the best acupuncture for migraines San Diego can offer.

 A migraine is described as a severe headache that causes throbbing pain or a pulsing sensation, often on one side of the head.
 It is commonly followed by nausea, vomiting, and oversensitivity to light and sound.
 It can last from hours to days, and the pain can be so intensive that it affects your daily activities.